turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Documentation

 * In the README, developer should provide documentation on the API endpoints that can be hit.
-Here is a [great example of in-depth documentation](https://github.com/500px/api-documentation/blob/master/README.md)
+Here is a [great example of in-depth documentation](https://github.com/500px/api-documentation/blob/master/README.md) Pay attention to the information provided and the format that it's presented in.
+Improperly formatted information can make it very difficult to read even if it's all accurate.

 ### Testing & Linting